Updating the SiD Detector concept: Updating the detector design

-\begin{itemize} \item Optimization of number of instrumented layers, barrel and end-caps. \item Optimization of strip lengths, mainly for barrel system. \item Design for muon endcaps - twelve-fold geometry. \item Occupancies at inner radius of muon end-caps versus strip widths. \item Role of muon system as tail-catcher for HCAL.
-Consideration and implications of CALICE ECAL + HCAL + Tail-catcher test beam results. \item Potential for use of muon system in search for long-lived particles; timing and pointing capabilities. \end{itemize}
+\begin{itemize} \item Optimization of layout, design and number of instrumented layers for both barrel and end-caps. \item Occupancies at inner radius of muon end-caps versus strip widths. \item Role of the muon system as tail-catcher and consideration and implications of the CALICE ECAL + HCAL + Tail-catcher results. \item Potential for use of muon system in search for long-lived particles. \end{itemize}